kabanbtw/kabanbtw/README.md

-# 👋 Hi there
+# 🐗 Welcome to the boar

-Hi, I'm just a Linux geek who loves exploring the world of Linux distributions, writing scripts and various programs.
+I'm just a Linux freak, who loves exploring the world of Linux distributions, writing scripts and various programs.

 ---